SouthbankSoftware/provendb-helm/README.md

 # Limitations:

 1. The connection to provendb proxy is non-ssl.
 2. Some of the configuration is different for each cloud provider.
-This helm chart has been tested on GCP, Azure and minikube.
+This helm chart has been tested on [GCP](https://cloud.google.com/, [Azure](https://azure.microsoft.com/en-au/), [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) and [Kubernetes on Docker Desktop](https://www.docker.com/blog/kubernetes-is-now-available-in-docker-desktop-stable-channel/).

 # Contact